Graduate Opportunities

 Apply for a place on the Centre for Doctoral Training (CDT) in Fundamentals of AI

-Discover the programme
+Discover the course

-The programme provides training in both cutting-edge AI research methodologies and the development of business and transferrable skills.
+The course provides training in both cutting-edge AI research methodologies and the development of business and transferrable skills.
 Students will undertake a significant, challenging and original research project, leading to the award of a DPhil (PhD).

 Learn more